easyas123l1/Word-search/README.md

 with the words provided at the size provided.
 Then the user will be able to solve WordSearch in the application or print the WordSearch out for fun without a computer.

-Further addition to the application could include a save feature, load feature, top word, etc..
+Further addition to the application could include a save feature, load feature, top WordSearch, etc..